 So what's the proof?

 When people with gum disease were given Bifidobacterium lactis lozenges for 90 days, the lozenges reduced proinflammatory cytokines and fewer cavity-causing microbes in their mouth, leading to speculation this antibiotic probiotic may confer benefits in addition to regular dental checkups for those with chronic periodontal disease.

 As for bolstering healthy immune function, research is mixed.
-In one study, no reduction in common cold symptoms were reported when healthy people were given Bifidobacterium Lactis BL-04 and then infected with the common cold causing rhionovurus bacteria.
+In one study, no reduction in common cold symptoms was reported when healthy people were given Bifidobacterium Lactis BL-04 and then infected with the common cold-causing rhinovirus bacteria.

 One of the problems with B. lactis BL-04 research is that in several studies, its combined with other probiotic bacteria.
 This makes it difficult to determine what effects it has by itself.